Information for tenants

-This page provides information for tenants living in homes which are being prioritised for Home Buyback under the NSW Government's Resilient Homes Program (RHP) delivered by the Northern Rivers Reconstruction Corporation (NRRC).
+This page provides information for tenants living in homes which are being prioritised for Home Buyback under the NSW Government's Resilient Homes Program (RHP).

 Lease or other tenancy arrangements

-The NRRC is committed to supporting tenants and occupiers who are living in properties which have been prioritised for buyback under the RHP.
+The NSW Reconstruction Authority is committed to supporting tenants and occupiers who are living in properties which have been prioritised for buyback under the RHP.

 Sale contracts for buyback properties which are subject to a lease or other tenancy arrangement will include a minimum six-month settlement period.
 The minimum settlement period will apply to tenanted/occupied properties even where the current lease or occupancy agreement requires less notice.